 According to Bruton, a lot of these student-athletes put in hours on the farm during the summer and some even in the fall after they get to college, so they are no strangers to hard work.

 "We obviously want kids from all backgrounds and seek out student-athletes from everywhere, but having local talent is always a plus for us," Bruton explained.
 "Mazzy will provide a good start to the women’s class to add some much-needed depth to the Southwestern roster."

 Bruton said his program continues to build each year.

-"We established a solid foundation this season to build on and Mazzy fits in well with those ladies that will be returning for us next season," stated Bruton.
+"We established a solid foundation this season to build on and Mazzy fits in well with those ladies who will be returning for us next season," said Bruton.
 "With her addition, our top seven only continue to get better and our times are going to continue to come down and allow us to compete with the best in our conference and the country.”